 The Tiger had all-singing, all dancing, mostly-a-pain-in-the-ass offroad mode traction control and ABS.
-While the traction control was a disaster clearly designed for people who’s idea of going off the beaten track involves going to Cafe Nero instead of Starbucks the front-wheel only ABS mode was rather handy for a ham-fisted rider like myself.
+While the traction control was clearly designed for people who’s idea of going off the beaten track involves going to Cafe Nero instead of Starbucks the front-wheel only ABS mode was rather handy for a ham-fisted rider like myself.
 So I got the ABS dongle for the 701 Enduro expecting it would work as it does on the 690 where the ABS mode depends on the position of the kill-switch when you turn the ignition on.
-Kill-switch on, full ABS, switch off front wheel only and full disable with the big button by the speedo.
+Kill-switch on, full ABS, switch off front wheel only and full disable with the big button next to the speedo.

 Nope.
 The genius interface designers at Husqvarna decided it would be vastly more convenient that with the ABS dongle connected you get two modes – front wheel only or no ABS at all.
 Want to switch back to full ABS for some street riding?
 No problem sir/madam!
-Just remove your tank bag, loosen one tank bag strap, pop off the two poppers which hold the seat on at the front, pull the cable to release the seat at the back, pull the seat out from under the tank bag holder, dig around your battery box, find the dongle connector, stick a screwdriver in it to release the catch, pull it apart, re-fit the blanking plug you already lost in the garage somewhere, put the seat back on, reattach your tank bag properly and ride on.
+Just remove your tank bag, loosen one tank bag strap, pop off the two poppers which hold the seat on at the front, pull the cable to release the seat at the back, pull the seat out from under the tank bag holder, dig around your battery box, find the dongle connector, stick a screwdriver in it to release the catch, pull it apart, re-fit the blanking plug you already lost in the garage somewhere, put the seat back on, reattach your luggage properly and ride on.
 Great design.
 No hassle at all really.
-But I decided to install a switch to make the process fractionally more convenient, not that I am suggesting I know better than the master human-machine-interface experts at Husqvarna, of course.
+But for some strange reason I decided to install a switch to make the process fractionally more convenient, not that I am suggesting I know better than the master human-machine-interface experts at Husqvarna, of course.

-Easy mod, but in the interests of information sharing – here it how it’s done.
+It’s an easy mod, but in the interests of information sharing – here it how it’s done.
 There are no modifications to the vehicle wiring needed, the only thing you strictly need to modify is the ABS dongle itself, so no warranty issues* or risk of breaking something important**.

 Once you have established which cable from the OBD port is switched live you can find the corresponding cable on your ABS dongle by comparing the layout of the pins between the OBD port and the dingle connector, on mine it was orange.
 As above – please don’t just chop the orange one, check it, your cable colours or degree of colourblindness may vary.